Chevrolet Express: VTRUX Van

 VIA Motors previously converted Chevrolet Express vans into electric vehicles since 2014.
 This was the first Chevrolet-derived van to be built with an electric powertrain ever since the 1980s with the Griffon van which was a heavily modified version of the British Bedford CF Electric.

 Other uses of nameplate

-Chevrolet used the Express nameplate for the first time on a 1987 concept car designed for future limited-access highways.
+Chevrolet used the Express nameplate for the first time on an unrelated 1987 concept car designed for future limited-access highways.
 The vehicle was turbine-powered with drive-by-wire controls.
+A similar name was used on the Chevrolet City Express, a rebadged Nissan NV200.